 - MBA Tourism Management– Trinity Saint David- This program offers professional management and development skills to managerial business employees looking to advance in the tourism and hospitality industry.
 The training focuses on the future of the tourism industry and providing a comprehensive education with convenient online access for working professionals.

-- MS in Hospitality Management– Baltimore International College– This MS program is ideal for those with existing business training that need more skills in hospitality management and tourism than business training.
+- MS in Hospitality Management– Stratford University– This MS program is ideal for those with existing business training that need more skills in hospitality management and tourism than business training.
 The degree prepares students to enter the economy into an industry where their skills are only going to grow in demand over time.

 - MBA Hospitality and Tourism Management– Florida International University– This program provides high-level training in hospitality and tourism management, including focus on leadership and global tourism skills.
 A top ranked program, this degree is available online for working professionals.